 Self-Stigma: an even sticker thing

 Unfortunately, research tells us that these negative beliefs are associated with lower self-esteem and empowerment, and higher affective distress in parents.
 Ultimately, this can have serious implications not only for parents, but for their child as well.
 Yes, we all doubt ourselves at times.
 This seems to be a natural part of the human condition.
 But when that doubt turns into a strong internal negative critic that is telling us what we can’t do, what aren’t capable of, how bad and ineffective we are, there’s potential for real damage here.
 So, what do we do?
 As parents, how do you turn down that negative critic and get unstuck from the stigma?
-To learn more about getting unstuck from self-stigma click here for part 2 of this blog post.
+To learn more about getting unstuck from self-stigma read part 2.

 6 Outram Street